See individual program pages for specific eligibility requirements.

 - Juniors: you must be a current high school junior (or the international equivalent) at the time you apply to Summer College.

-- Seniors: you must be a current high school senior (or the international equivalent) and younger than 18 years old* at the time you graduate high school.
+- Seniors: you must be a current high school senior (or the international equivalent) and younger than 18 years old* by the start of the June programs.

-*If you will graduate from high school in 2017 and will be 18 years old or older at that time, you are not eligible for Summer College and must register through Summer Session as an undergraduate student.
+*If you will graduate from high school in 2018 and will be 18 years old or older by the start of the June programs, you are not eligible for Summer College and must register through Summer Session as an undergraduate student.

 Students must also have the demonstrated academic ability, maturity, and intellectual curiosity necessary to undertake college-level work.